1989 October Revolution Parade

 The 1989 October Revolution Parade was a parade that took place in Red Square in Moscow on 7 November 1989 to commemorate the 72nd anniversary of the socialist revolution in the Russian Empire in 1917.
 Mikhail Gorbachev (the General Secretary of the Communist Party of the Soviet Union) and the Soviet leadership watched the parade from Lenin's Mausoleum.
 General of the Army and Minister of Defence Dmitry Yazov made his third holiday address to the nation after he inspected seven sets of armed battalions and academies.
 Col. Gen. Nikolai Kalinin the head of the Moscow Military District was the 1989 parade commander.

 Context

 The parade was one of the last traditional October Revolution military parades in the USSR's existence.
 Two days after the parade, the Berlin Wall in East Berlin fell.
 This would be the last time that Gorbachev would be at the parade in the capacity of General Secretary.
 Other guests included Nikolai Ryzhkov (the Premier of the Soviet Union) and political prisoner Yuri Fidelgolts.
 Defense Minister Yazov spoke from the rostrum of the mausoleum about the priority of "universal human interest" and "the unilateral reduction of armaments".
 International observers noticed the absence of missiles from the Strategic Missile Forces.
-After the official march past, Massed bands of the Moscow Military District under Major General Nikolai Mikhailov performed an exhibition drill before they marched off Red Square.
-After the parade, demonstrations of workers from various Soviet jobs and a parade of Soviet peoples and athletes through Red Square.
+After the mobile column segment, Massed bands of the Moscow Military District under Major General Nikolai Mikhailov performed an exhibition drill before they marched off Red Square.
+After the parade, demonstrations of workers from various Soviet jobs and a parade of Soviet peoples and athletes took place through Red Square.